PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuance-For-Commands.md

 ### A different sigil

 The original draft of this RFC included different options for the sigil that could be used to enter multi-line parameter/argument parsing mode, and others were presented in the discussion however none of the other sigils that were presented could be used without breaking changes.
-When considering an alternate sigil, it must be something that can be identified as a unique token without breaking commands such as Write-Host (which can write many sigils to the console) or commands external to PowerShell.
+When considering an alternate sigil, it must be something that can be identified as a unique token without breaking commands that accept multiple strings as positional parameters, such as Write-Host (which can write many sigils to the console) or commands external to PowerShell.

 ### Enclosures instead of a sigil